skt-t1-byungi/jQuery.stringWidth/readme.md

     rerenderOnResize: true, //default false
 });
 ```
-when browser resize, excute rerender.
+excute rerender on browser resize.

 ### can be mixed
 ```js